Elisabeth Bennett: The South Wales Coalfield Collection

-Between 2008 and 2011, along with colleagues at Swansea University, Elisabeth visited Japan to discuss the preservation and cataloguing work of the South Wales Coalfield Collection, and to tour coalfield and heritage sites on the island of Hokkaido and in the Joban coalfield.
+Between 2008 and 2011, along with colleagues at Swansea University, Bennett visited Japan to discuss the preservation and cataloguing work of the South Wales Coalfield Collection, and to tour coalfield and heritage sites on the island of Hokkaido and in the Joban coalfield.
 The visits were funded by the Japanese Society for the Promotion of Science and the Daiwa Anglo-Japanese Foundation.
 Reciprocal visits were made by Japanese researchers for symposia in Swansea and Gregynog.